mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-05-14-colourblind-in-software-land.md

 Phone a friend - remember colour blindness is a really common condition, with nearly 1 in 12 males affected to some extent, so it's always worth asking around for feedback if you have any questions.

+## Is There a Cure?

+Not yet.
+There are some borderline scammy glasses which can help accentuate differences between colours in artificial and arguably completely pointless ways, but they're not much different to wearing tinted sunglasses.
+At the end of the day, if you can't see red properly, _you can't see red properly_, and making reds EVEN MORE RED won't help.

+But who knows - one day we might find a fix, even if it's total nanobot eyeball reconstruction!
+Who wouldn't jump at that?